8 Tips for Filing a Homeowners Insurance Claim

 Liability Protection

-Check the extent of your personal liability coverage to see how much coverage you have if someone gets injured on your property, which can safeguard you from significant legal expenses.
+Check your personal liability coverage limits to see how much protection you have if someone gets injured on your property.

 hammer icon